The Injection That Melts a Double Chin

 For each treatment, the injector uses between one and three vials of Kybella, depending on how much submental fat one has.
-According to Deanne Mraz Robinson, a dermatologist and the director of the Body Sculpting Center at the Connecticut Dermatology Group, cost for a single treatment ranges from $800 to $1,400, depending on how many vials you need, and the particular pricing of your doctor or spa.
-Kybella’s cost can exceed that of liposuction (which generally runs between $2,000 and $5.000), but many clients are willing to pay a higher price to avoid going under the knife.
-“People are excited that there is an option for treating their double chin,” says Mraz Robinson, who was one of the investigators in the approval trial for Kybella.
+According to Deanne Mraz Robinson, a dermatologist and the director of the Body Sculpting Center at the Connecticut Dermatology Group, the cost for a single treatment ranges from $800 to $1,400, depending on how many vials you need, and the particular pricing of your doctor or spa.
+Kybella’s cost can exceed that of liposuction (which generally runs between $2,000 and $5,000), but many clients are willing to pay a higher price to avoid going under the knife.
+“People are excited that there is an option for treating their double chin,” Mraz Robinson, who was one of the investigators in the approval trial for Kybella, told me.
 “Previously, the only procedure that was available to treat submental fullness was surgical liposuction, which is an invasive procedure with its own inherent risks and benefits.”

-Saliman tells me that I’m a great candidate for Kybella because my submental fat is genetic, rather than weight-related.
+Saliman told me that I’m a great candidate for Kybella because my submental fat is genetic, rather than weight-related.
 And I’m 34.
 Younger clients typically do well because they have better skin elasticity, and are less likely to have excess, sagging skin under the chin.
-“It is important to make sure that the fullness under the chin is from fat under the skin and not caused by other conditions, such as laxity of the skin,” explains Mraz Robinson.
+“It is important to make sure that the fullness under the chin is from fat under the skin and not caused by other conditions, such as laxity of the skin,” Mraz Robinson explained.
 “Submental fat can be seen in a wide range of ages, as factors such as genetics, hormone status, and weight can influence the amount of fat under the skin.”